zenika-open-source/immutadot/docs/MIGRATING_TO_1_0.md

 ## Split in two packages

-The core of immutad●t has been rewritten without [lodash](https://lodash.com/), and immutad●t now has two npm packages [immutadot](https://www.npmjs.com/package/immutadot) and [immutadot-lodash](https://www.npmjs.com/package/immutadot-lodash).
+The core of immutadot has been rewritten without [lodash](https://lodash.com/), and immutadot now has two npm packages [immutadot](https://www.npmjs.com/package/immutadot) and [immutadot-lodash](https://www.npmjs.com/package/immutadot-lodash).

 ### immutadot package